gestalt-config/gestalt/README.md

 HTTP.pool.maxPerRoute=75    #invalid duplicate nodes at the same path.
 ```

 All paths are converted to lower case as different sources have different naming conventions, Env Vars are typically Screaming Snake Case, properties are dot notation, json is camelCase.
 By normalizing them to lowercase it is easier to merge.
+However, we do not convert other cases such as camel case into dot notation.
+It is best to use a consistent case for your configurations.

 # Retrieving a configuration